sumtxt/ags/README.md

 ### Usage

-For details on how to use the package: [Getting Started with wiesbaden](https://sumtxt.github.io/ags/).
+The [Getting Started](https://sumtxt.github.io/ags/articles/ags.html) vignette provides details on how to use this package.

 ### Complementary Packages